Experienced West Palm Beach Car Accident Lawyers

 When you or a loved one are injured due to the negligence of another person – for example, in a car wreck that is the other party’s fault – the negligent person may be responsible for the damages that you suffered.
 Depending on your injuries, you may be eligible for compensation for several things, including:

 - The cost of medical bills and hospital stay,

 - The cost of rehabilitation or ongoing care.

 The job of a personal injury lawyer is to evaluate your case and to help you get the maximum amount of compensation possible.
 A skilled West Palm Beach car accident attorney will understand how to best negotiate with insurance companies, fight for your interests in court, and work out fair settlements.

 The Most Common Types of Vehicle Collisions

-On South Florida’s roadways, accidents can happen anywhere, anytime.
+On ’s roadways, accidents can happen anywhere, anytime.
 All it takes is one negligent driver to turn your everyday commute or a trip to the beach into a traumatic, life-changing event.

 Almost as varied as the times and locations of accidents are the types of vehicle collisions.
 Our West Palm Beach car accident attorneys handle all types of car accident cases, including:

 - Head-On Collisions – Head-on collisions occur when two vehicles driving in opposite directions crash into one another.
 Head-on collisions most frequently occur when one driver (who is often asleep, drunk, or distracted) either drifts across a double yellow line or enters an intersection without the right of way.
 Head-on collisions are among the most dangerous types of car accidents, and often result in severe or fatal injuries.